 Category norms are set by established brands that are comfortable with the status quo.
 They’ve developed a point of view about the category that serves them well and have little reason to think outside the box or pursue new ideas.

 Challengers don’t have that luxury.
 They know they won’t succeed by fitting in with the status quo.
 Being a successful challenger is ultimately about offering an alternative vision for a category – a vision that promises consumers and retailers something more exciting (and profitable) than the status quo created by established brands.

 The hard seltzer craze is a case in point.
 Challengers like White Claw have managed to succeed in an incredibly competitive market because they put forward a new vision for how alcohol brands could engage health-conscious consumers.
 They correctly identified an under-served segment of shoppers who still wanted to drink alcohol but were put off by the sugar and calories of traditional drinks.
 Enter the low-sugar, low-carb spiked seltzer, complete with punchy branding and strong consumer messaging.
-Now, the spiked seltzer category is worth more than $4.1 billion in retail sales, having grown by 160% in 2020.
+Enter the low-sugar, low-carb spiked seltzer, complete with punchy branding and strong consumer messaging.
+The global hard seltzer market size is expected to expand at a compound annual growth rate of 22.9% from 2022 to 2030.
 No wonder the 800-pound gorillas of the sector, including Bud Light, have jumped on the trend and are releasing their own versions.

 This kind of disruptive thinking is hard to emulate for established CPG brands, but it’s increasingly important they find ways to do so – not just in terms of product development but also omnichannel strategy.